 The fall and winter months can be some of the most stressful times of the year for many.
-Added holiday pressures can trigger heightened difficulties for those with depression, anxiety, and other disorders.
+Added holiday pressures can trigger heightened difficulties for those with depressive disorders, anxiety disorders, and other disorders.
 For some, these months bring about seasonal depression that may not occur at other times of the year.

-While symptoms of typical depression include weight loss and lack of sleep, symptoms of Seasonal Affective Disorder include:
+If you’ve asked yourself, “what does seasonal depression feel like?”
+The response is that while symptoms of typical depression include weight loss and lack of sleep, symptoms of seasonal affective disorder include:

 - Mood changes

 Other symptoms may include lethargy, suicidal thoughts, and decreased socialization.

 The exact cause of seasonal depression is not known, but some experts attribute it to an individual’s reduced levels of serotonin (neurotransmitters) caused by the reduction of sunlight in the fall and winter months.
 When these neurotransmitters don’t function normally, it can result in depression.